 Welcome to part 1 of our series, free baby plants!
-Today we’re going to learn everything you need to know to propagate your plant babies in water.
+Today we’re going to learn everything you need to know about houseplant water propagation.
 Once you know how to do this you will have the tools to create more plants for your home for free!

 You might be wondering what it means to propagate a plant.
 Propagation simply means taking a part of a stem or a leaf from a mother plant and growing it into a new baby plant.